-- 3.6.1.1 The Council may, at the request of an applicant, remit or reduce any development contribution assessed on a development where: - a) it is expected to provide a significant community benefit; or - b) the applicant has provided and/or funded the same infrastructure that a development contribution is being required for. - 3.6.1.2 Where a remission or reduction is requested under 3.6.1.1 a), the Council must be satisfied that it can fund the reduction or remission from other sources and one of the following criteria can be met: - a) The applicant is a provider of social housing and proposes to sell homes to purchasers at a price below the annual district median house price; or - b) The applicant is an Incorporated Society defined under section 4(1) of the Incorporated Societies Act 1908 or a Charity defined under section 4(1) of the Charities Act 2005; and - i. the applicant is not funded substantially by Central Government or any parent organisation or other party that provides it with income over and above its own sources such as donations, membership fees or income from sales and services it provides; or - ii. the development itself contributes to the health and safety or alleviates hardship, vulnerability, cruelty in the district community; or - iii. financial records show that the proposed development will not be able to proceed without a reduction or remission of development contributions. - 3.6.1.3 Where a remission or reduction is requested under 3.6.1.1 b), the following criteria must be met: - a) The remission or reduction will be limited to the cost of infrastructure provided or funded and be subject to Council procurement procedures. - b) In cases where the cost of infrastructure provided or funded exceeds the development contribution payable, the Council will meet the excess costs by separate agreement with the applicant, also subject to the Council's procurement procedures.
+- 3.6.1.1 The Council may, at the request of an applicant, remit or reduce any development contribution assessed on a development where: - a) it is expected to provide a significant community benefit; or - b) the applicant has provided and/or funded the same infrastructure that a development contribution is being required for. - 3.6.1.2 Where a remission or reduction is requested under 3.6.1.1 a), the Council must be satisfied that it can fund the reduction or remission from other sources and one of the following criteria can be met: - a) The development is a social housing development undertaken by a Community Housing Provider that is registered with the Community Housing Regulatory Authority or any other partnership where Kāinga Ora or Ministry of Housing and Urban Development has entered into an agreement to provide social housing or affordable housing; or - b) The applicant/developer is an Incorporated Society defined under section 4(1) of the Incorporated Societies Act 1908 or a Charity defined under section 4(1) of the Charities Act 2005; and - the applicant/developer is not funded substantially by Central Government or any parent organisation or other party that provides it with income over and above its own sources such as donations, membership fees or income from sales and services it provides; or - ii. the development itself contributes to the health and safety or alleviates hardship, vulnerability, cruelty in the district community; or - iii. financial records show that the proposed development will not be able to proceed without a reduction or remission of development contributions. - 3.6.1.3 Where a remission or reduction is requested under 3.6.1.1 b), the following criteria must be met: - a) The remission or reduction will be limited to the cost of infrastructure provided or funded and be subject to Council procurement procedures. - b) In cases where the cost of infrastructure provided or funded exceeds the development contribution payable, the Council will meet the excess costs by separate agreement with the applicant, also subject to the Council's procurement procedures.